atebear/blog/content/notes/ate-bear-chose-her-own-cave.md

 I want to own my content and have full control over my little corner of the web.

-My site is ==open source, decentralized, free, and doesn't track its visitors.== It also means I only need to maintain one site instead of juggling multiple homes for the same blog.
+My site is <mark>open source, decentralized, free, and doesn't track its visitors.</mark> It also means I only need to maintain one site instead of juggling multiple homes for the same blog.

 Don't worry—Ate Bear Blog isn't going anywhere.